Resilient Vinyl Flooring

 SPC (Stone Plastic Composite) Vinyl

 SPC resilient vinyl flooring with limestone as part of its construction is the most dent-resistant and dimensionally stable option in the resilient vinyl family.
 It combines the strength of tile with the warmth of vinyl without the high risk of cracking.
 Vinyl composition tile (VCT) falls into this category and has long been the king of commercial applications, but within the last 10 years, manufacturers like Armstrong have begun adding limestone to their luxury vinyl tile (LVT) lines, effectively combining the strength of VCT with the wide variety of looks and low maintenance of LVT, and commercial customers have taken notice!
-Additionally, SPC’s ability to resist expanding and contracting in extreme temperature environments, make it an excellent choice for hunting cabins, for example.
+Additionally, SPC’s ability to resist expanding and contracting in extreme temperature environments, make it an excellent choice for sunroom flooring or a hunting cabin, for example.

 Examples of SPC resilient vinyl are Armstrong Flooring’s Alterna and Congoleum’s Duraceramic products.